pluginever/wc-serial-numbers/readme.txt

 - **Barcode Integration:** You’ll have the option to create fully functional barcodes as you know that a barcode is a visual representation of the ‘serial number’ that is located beneath it.
 You can input product-related data or information using available formats of barcodes.

-=== 🔑 Start Selling Your Digital Products in 4 Easy Steps: ===

-- **1. Select A Product:** Choose your product from the dropdown menu by simply entering a few characters of the product name.

-- **2. Generate Keys:** You can use any combination of alphabets or numbers to generate a serial number/license key.

-- **3. Set Activation Limit:** If you sell software that needs to be activated then you can limit the number of activations per license key.

-- **4. Set Validation Days:** Input the number of days that your license key will be active, beginning with the date of purchase.

-If your license keys are not for games or software, you can skip options three and four.
-You can disable this from the Settings menu by clicking the ‘Disable software support’ checkbox.

 == 💚 Why Creators and Digital Product Sellers Love WC Serial Numbers: ==

 - **Unparalleled Features:** Serial Numbers plugin is second to none when it comes to generating serial numbers and managing licenses for your WooCommerce products.
 This license manager plugin is a powerhouse on its own, with features like auto-generating unique keys, integration with the REST API, and so on.